dimagor/socraticswirlInstructor/README.md

 There is a web interface to manage the database at parse.com, including the student list, the uploaded courses, and etc.

-##### Set up Shiny servers for test and production
+##### Set up Shiny servers

 Set up and configurate the Shiny servers so that the dashboard applications can access the database at parse.com, and instructors can view the dashboard using browsers.
 The parse.com keys are needed here.
+It is important that two Shuny servers are set up, one for test and the other for production.

 In order to use the dashboard or upload courses, you'll need an instructor account with us.
 You can create one within R: